slightknack/slightknack.dev/content/blog/dynamic-pow-backpressure.md

 It's important to remember that not all messages sent in a distributed system are necessary for the healthy operation of the system.
 When a service gets too stressed, services calling that service can reduce the number of messages they're sending to improve the latency of the system (while maintaining consistent throughput).

 # PoW and Backpressure
 The PoW Backpressure scheme I propose is pretty simple.
-Whenever a node—let's call it the *client*—establishes a connection with a serviceit relies on—the *server*—the server returns a nonce and a work level for use in the next request.
+Whenever a node—let's call it the *client*—establishes a connection with a service it relies on—the *server*—the server returns a nonce and a work level for use in the next request.
 We'll call this the *challenge*:

 ```json
 {